NachoBrito/ts-textrank/README.md

 The idea is to split a text into sentences, and then calculate a score for each sentence in terms of its similarity to the other sentences.
 TextRank treats sentences having common words as a link between them (like hyperlinks between web pages).
 Then, it applies a weight to that link based on how many words the sentences have in common. ts-textrank uses [Sorensen-Dice Similarity](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) for this.

-The sentences with the higher score will be those that share the most words to the rest, and can be used as a summary of the hole text.
+The sentences with the higher score will be those that share the most words with the rest and can be used as a summary of the whole text.

 ### Damping factor

-Original PageRank algorithm included a damping factor to represent the probability of a user clicking random links in a page.
-In this context the authors has kept it and fixed to a value of .85, but it can be modified if needed for better results in specific cases.
+Original PageRank algorithm included a damping factor to represent the probability of a user clicking random links on a page.
+In this context, the authors have kept it and fixed it to a value of .85, but it can be modified if needed for better results in specific cases.